wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

     </client>
   </ossec_config>

 This will set 10.0.0.10 as the Wazuh server.
-Once this is done, you will need restart the Agent:
+Once this is done, you will need to restart the Agent:

   a.
 For Systemd: